fallender5/Implied-Volatility-Calculator/README.md

 ## Description

 This Python program calculates implied volatility of an option using the Newton-Raphson method.
-Implied volatility is the market's forecast of a likely movement in a security's price and is a metric used by investors to estimate future fluctuations based on certain predictive factors.Implied volatility cannot be directly calculated from the Black-Scholes formula; instead, it needs to be solved for using numerical methods like Newton-Raphson.
+Implied volatility is the market's forecast of a likely movement in a security's price and is a metric used by investors to estimate future fluctuations based on certain predictive factors.
+Implied volatility cannot be directly calculated from the Black-Scholes formula; instead, it needs to be solved for using numerical methods like Newton-Raphson.

-Implied volatility is the parameter in the Black-Scholes option pricing model that, when input into the model, makes the model's output price match the observed market price of the option.
 Since the Black-Scholes formula is used to calculate theoretical option prices, finding the implied volatility involves solving for it given the observed market price.

 The calculate_implied_volatility function starts with an initial guess for the implied volatility (vol_guess), often set to a reasonable value.
 It then iteratively refines this guess using the Newton-Raphson method until a convergence criteria is met.